encoredev/examples/ts/saas-starter/README.md

 }
 ```

+Both of these default to "https://encorets-saas-starter.vercel.app" which is the hosted demo application.

-More information on CORS configuration can be found here: <https://encore.dev/docs/go/develop/cors>
+More information on CORS configuration can be found here: <https://encore.dev/docs/ts/develop/cors>